 Because alloy wheels are lighter than steel wheels, it doesn’t require as much gas pedal to get your car moving and keep it moving.
 This keeps fuel consumption down, and the savings can offset the cost of the wheels over a year or two.
 (More tips for improving gas mileage.)

 Not All Alloy Wheels Are Created Equal

 We’ve established that alloy wheels make a world of difference in performance and off-road driving.
 Now let’s talk about why you should be picky while looking for a set of alloy wheels.

 Aftermarket manufacturers tend to cut costs by producing their alloy wheels with inferior quality aluminum and a universal design.
 For example:

 - Many aftermarket rims are "lug centric" rather than "bore centric".
-All TRD rims are bore centric because they are easier to mount so that they are precisely centered on the hub.
+All TRD rims are bore-centric because they are easier to mount so that they are precisely centered on the hub.
 The bore (center hole in the wheel) fits the hub flange exactly.
-Lug centric rims have a bore that is larger so that the wheel can fit on the most brands of vehicles.
-Lug centric rims are harder to get exactly centered on the hub.
+Lug-centric rims have a bore that is larger so that the wheel can fit on most brands of vehicles.
+Lug-centric rims are harder to get exactly centered on the hub.
 If they are just a little bit off, you will feel the vibration on the highway.

 - TRD rims are light because Toyota is held accountable for the gas mileage of their vehicles by the government.
 This isn't true for aftermarket rims, and many of them are on the heavy side.